chronot1995/cumulus-ansible-intermediate-vxlan-j2-2servers/README.md

 - ip link show
 - ip address <interface>

-The BGP Summary command will show if each switch had formed a neighbor relationship:
+The BGP Summary command will show if each switch has formed an IPv6 and an l2vpn neighbor relationship:

 ```
 cumulus@switch01:mgmt-vrf:~$ net show bgp summary